A Guide to the Gower Peninsula

 Swansea Train Station is close to the city centre, with a wide range of passenger facilities, information and café.
 Taxis are readily available outside the station and Buses leave from main road stops outside the station.

 Swansea bus station is located just in front of the quadrant shopping centre in in the centre of the city.
-From here you can catch numerous buses to and around the Gower
+From here you can catch numerous buses to, and around the Gower.

-There are adventure buses which run multiple times a day and stop by all of the major sights including Three Cliffs Bay (Bus 117) and Rhossili (Bus 118)
+There are adventure buses which run multiple times a day and stop by all of the major sights including Three Cliffs Bay (Bus 117) and Rhossili (Bus 118).
+A full bus timetable can be found here.

+You can also easily cycle your way around the Gower.
 The roads are generally quite good but can be narrow in places.
 Just make sure you wear the appropriate clothing and a helmet.

 You can also make use of the Santander bikes which can be found all along Swansea Bay from the City Centre to the mumbles.
 These are self rental and can be used 24 hours day.
+For more information check out this website.

 This depends on your budget, what’s available, and what type of property and experience you are looking for.